-- We will continue to operate bubbles and work hard to ensure bubble 'fidelity'. - We will test staff twice a week - If your child is sick for any reason, we ask that you do not send them into school or college - If your child/young person is deemed to be Extremely Clinically Vulnerable (ECV) they must not come into school or college. - If you child is symptomatic with any coronavirus symptoms2 they must self-isolate and you must not send them into school.
+- We will continue to operate bubbles and work hard to ensure bubble 'fidelity'. - We will test staff twice weekly once we have a testing regime in place. - If your child is sick for any reason, we ask that you do not send them into school, particularly when operating within a Tier 4 climate. - If your child/young person is deemed to be Extremely Clinically Vulnerable (ECV) they must not come into school or college.
+Guidance around this is due to be reviewed by the Government on January 18. - If you child is symptomatic with any coronavirus symptoms2 they must self-isolate and you must not send them into school.
 You might like to administer a PCR test at home3 and we can arrange for a test kit to be sent home to you.
 You can administer the test4, send it off and isolate your child until you get the test result.
 If the test comes back as negative, you can send your child back to school as long as they have been temperature free for 48 hours and are not required to self-isolate for any other reason.